BrendanGasparin/100-days-of-code/log.md

 # 100 Days Of Code - Log - r1 2025

+### Day 7: Monday 2nd June, 2025

+**Today's progress:** Completed Credit exercise from CS50x week 1 problem set.

+**Thoughts:** It's kind of boring doing exercises that I have done repeatedly for the last several years.
+I want to finish CS50x as quickly as possible so I can check a box and get on with my own projects.

+**Link(s) to work:**
+1. N/A

 ### Day 6: Sunday 1st June, 2025

 **Today's progress:** Watched CS50's week 1 lecture on C programming and completed the exercises: Hello World, Hello Me, Mario Less, Mario More, and Cash.